Mishta08/HR-Attrition-Analysis/README.md

 ## 📈 Dashboard Preview
-The screenshots of the attrition analysis dashboard are included in the repository.
+The screenshots of the attrition analysis project are included in the repository.
 - **Dashboard Screenshot** : The main visual
 - **Drill-through Screenshot** : Detailed employee-level attrition data
 - **Tooltip Insights Screenshot** : Additional insights